kevingessner/luna/README.md

 To compile luna: `make`
 > Compilation is entirely local to the current directory

-To install the luna systemd service and start the process every minute: `VCOM=YOUR_VCOM make install`
+To install the luna systemd service and start the process every five minutes: `VCOM=YOUR_VCOM make install`

 `YOUR_VCOM` is the vcom value from your screen's cable, a small negative number like `-1.37`.
 See [the waveshare docs](https://www.waveshare.com/wiki/10.3inch_e-Paper_HAT#Use_the_correct_VCOM_value)